Jamesbarford/holyc-lang/README.md

 Full documentation for the language can be found here: https://holyc-lang.com/

 ## Introduction
-A holyc compiler is built from scratch in C. Currently it is non optimising, walking the AST and compiling it directly to x86_64 assembly code as text which is fed into gcc to assemble.
+A holyc compiler built from scratch in C. Currently it is non optimising, walking the AST and compiling it directly to x86_64 assembly code as text which is fed into gcc to assemble.
 Floating point arithmetic is supported as are most of the major language features.